Question: My child doesn't have a lot of swimming experience. Can they still join?

 Answer: Definitely!
-We offer Recreational programs for those with limited exposure to swimming.
+We offer recreational programs for those with limited exposure to swimming.
 They'll learn basic land, swimming and artswim skills and have fun doing it.
-Both our Little AquaGO and AquaGO programs assume no prior formal swim training and follow the AquaGO program from Canada Artistic Swimming.
-For more information check out our Recreational page.
+Our AquaGO! level 1&2 program assumes little prior formal swimming training and follows the AquaGO! program from Canada Artistic Swimming.
+For more information check out our AquaGO! page.

 Question: I’m not sure if my child will enjoy artistic swimming.
 Can they try it out first?

 Answer: Of course!
-We offer periodic FREE lessons in the Fall so your child can try it before signing up.
+We offer periodic FREE trial lessons in the summer & fall so your child can try it before signing up.
 If they love their experience then they can join the program with our online registration.
 Check out our FREE Trial page for more information.

 Question: What is AquaGO?